0xAX/linux-insides/mm/linux-mm-1.md

 this->size += next->size;
 ```

-As we update the size of the first memory region with the size of the next memory region, we copy every (in the loop) memory region which is after the current (`this`) memory region to the one index ago with the `memmove` function:
+As we update the size of the first memory region with the size of the next memory region, we move all memory regions which are after the (`next`) memory region one index backward with the `memmove` function:

 ```C
 memmove(next, next + 1, (type->cnt - (i + 2)) * sizeof(*next));